Course Description/Overview/Welcome Statement

-Citizenship/Participation grade will be based on behavior, preparation, and participation.
-You could be penalized in your participation grade for violations such as: Late to class, non-preparation (don’t have required items)/participation, don’t keep food or drink put away, use electronics, do not clean up after yourself, and have bad behavior or attitude.
+Participation grade will be based on behavior, preparation, and participation.
+You could be penalized in your participation grade for violations such as: late to class, non-preparation/participation, don’t keep food or drink put away, use electronics, don’t clean up after yourself, and have bad behavior or attitude.
 Bell work assignments will act as a citizenship grade since those are points awarded for being in class.
-You cannot make up bell works so please be in class so you don’t miss these easy points!
+You can’t make up bell works so please be in class so you don’t miss these easy points!

-Assignments may include class work, homework, projects, binder checks (notes), and labs.
+Assignments may include class work, homework, projects, binder checks, and labs.
 It is the student’s responsibility to complete the work by the due date.
 There will usually be no penalty for assignments turned in late, but all assignments will be due by the day of the test for that unit and at the end of each Hex-term and will not be accepted after that time (unless previously arranged otherwise).
 It is also the student’s responsibility to make-up any notes or get help on any assignments for the days they miss.
-Assignments may also be obtained from the google drive folder accessed through the IHS webstie.
+Notes themselves are not graded, but if you want make up work, or to redo a test you will be required to have notes first.
+Assignments and notes may be obtained from the google drive folder for this class accessed through the IHS webstie.

 Calendar of Due Dates for Major Assignments